Home > Books > Luke

 Luke 16

-A wealthy man's steward is accused of mismanaging his estate and is about to be fired, so he reduces the debts of his lord's clients to gain their favor.
-The lord praises the steward's prudence, and Jesus uses this parable to teach that one should use worldly wealth to make friends who will welcome them into eternal dwellings.
-Jesus then teaches that one cannot serve both God and wealth, and that faithfulness in small things is necessary for faithfulness in greater things.
-He also condemns the Pharisees for their greed and hypocrisy.
-The chapter also includes the parable of the rich man and Lazarus, in which a wealthy man is punished in the afterlife for his selfishness, while a poor beggar is comforted.
+A wealthy man had a steward who was accused of mismanaging his estate, and the steward, knowing he would be fired, reduced the debts of the man's clients to gain their favor.
+The wealthy man praised the steward's prudence, and Jesus used this parable to teach that one should use worldly wealth to make friends who will welcome them into eternal dwellings.
+Jesus also taught that one cannot serve both God and wealth, and that faithfulness in small things is necessary for faithfulness in greater things.
+The Pharisees ridiculed Jesus, but he replied that they justify themselves before men, while God knows their hearts.
+Jesus then taught that the law remains in effect, and that divorce and remarriage is adultery.
+The chapter concludes with the parable of the rich man and Lazarus, in which a wealthy man who ignored a beggar at his gate is tormented in Hell, while the beggar is comforted in the bosom of Abraham.